 I don’t think tomorrow’s speculated industrial action organised by Nigeria Labour Congress (NLC) is a good development for Nigeria.
 It’s undisputed, the economy is biting hard, and the recent removal of oil subsidy would make it even harder.
 But, a standoff against a decision that, given the current effect of global economic meltdown, appears almost irreversible, doesn’t seem to me having both feet on the ground for NLC and Nigerians.

 Come to think of it, the oil price crisis is a trend that affects almost every country at the moment.
-I believe, having almost put behind Nigeria top security challenges, such as Boko Haram, the country has achieved greatly in the last one year of unifying against all odds to vote for a government that Nigerians so much trusted.
-Yes, challenges lie ahead, most crucial among them are getting through the turbulence of current global economic downturn that left no country untouched.
-We have a great deal of work on, among other things, corruption, unity and integration, societal reorientation and educational and economic reforms that would focus on innovations and programs that genuinely drive development.
+I believe, having almost put behind Nigeria top security challenges, such as Boko Haram, the country has achieved significantly in the last one year of unifying against all the odds to vote for a government that Nigerians so much trusted.
+Yes, challenges lie ahead, most crucial among them is getting through the turbulence of current global economic downturn that left no country untouched.
+We have lots of work on, among other things, corruption, unity and integration, societal reorientation and educational and economic reforms that would focus on innovations and programs that genuinely drive development.

 Don’t be under any illusion.
 President Buhari cannot and will never achieve all these in one term or two if he has the opportunity.
 Since the work has just begun, I believe, putting back on track a nearly ripped country should be the focus, and supposedly this is where Buhari-Osibanjo’s efforts and energies are directed.
 Deregulation in the economic sphere, proper channelling of revenue sources, tougher sanctions are a few measures that could bring about that desirable change.
 And, none of these would be achieved without all hands on deck for the hardship, hard work and sacrifice of rebuilding a system that was entirely held over by corruption and all forms of crimes.